Effect of torsion in long-baseline neutrino oscillation experiments: Acknowledgements

 \section{Acknowledgements}

+The work of MG has been in part funded by Ministry of Science and Education of Republic of Croatia grant No. KK.01.1.1.01.0001 and European Union under the NextGenerationEU Programme.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.
+MG would like to thank Teppei Katori and Osamu Yasuda for useful discussions.
 PP and DKS want to thank Prime Minister’s Research Fellows (PMRF) scheme for its financial support.
-MG would like to thank Osamu Yasuda for useful discussions.
-This work has been in part funded by Ministry of Science and Education of Republic of Croatia grant No. KK.01.1.1.01.0001.
 RM would like to acknowledge University of Hyderabad IoE project grant no. RC1-20-012.
 We gratefully acknowledge the use of CMSD HPC facility of University of Hyderabad to carry out the computational works.